microsoft/PowerPlatformConnectors/independent-publisher-connectors/WhatsApp/ReadME.md

 Recipient is unable to reply to the messages as a webhook hasn’t been configured on the connector.

-For now the connector can only be used in a Power Automate Flow as Power Apps doesn’t recognise the innermost nested arrays found in the JSON body.
+For now the connector can only be used in a Power Automate Flow as Power Apps doesn’t recognize the innermost nested arrays found in the JSON body.
 By setting the raw body, it would work.
 In Power Automate, it works perfectly.